signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

  - These are "parametrized services".
 Their parametrization can come from the endpoint instance (a "EndpointAddress" property) or from a more dynamic context (a "CallerAddress" from one of the many connections that the endpoint is managing).

-Actually, singletons are also "parametrized" by the EndpointType itself and this raises a question about a singleton shared by 2 or more endpoints: somehow, the one who's in charge of its initialization "wins", the other ones have nothing to say about the properties/configuration of the service (necessarily stable because it's a singleton).
-This is problematic: we cannot trust the developer to ensure the coherency of different singleton initialization, it must be the same "by design", initialized by one and only one EndpointType.
-Following this path leads to a simple conclusion: the "Global DI" is a container like the others, nothing makes it "special" or more "global" than any EndpointType's container.
-However, if the "WebEndpointType" exists, it is unfortunately not exactly the same as the other ones because its container is managed "above", by the application host (should it be named "HostEndpointType"?) and it's configuration (the ServiceCollection that has been configured by Startup methods) is the basis of the other ones.
+Actually, singletons are also "parametrized" by the EndpointDefinition itself and this raises a question about a singleton shared by 2 or more endpoints: somehow, the one who's in charge of its initialization "wins", the other ones have nothing to say about the properties/configuration of the service (necessarily stable because it's a singleton).
+This is problematic: we cannot trust the developer to ensure the coherency of different singleton initialization, it must be the same "by design", initialized by one and only one EndpointDefinition.
+Following this path leads to a simple conclusion: the "Global DI" is a container like the others, nothing makes it "special" or more "global" than any EndpointDefinition's container.
+However, if the "WebEndpointDefinition" exists, it is unfortunately not exactly the same as the other ones because its container is managed "above", by the application host (should it be named "HostEndpointDefinition"?) and it's configuration (the ServiceCollection that has been configured by Startup methods) is the basis of the other ones.

-Should we model this "HostEndpointType" ("DefaultEndpointType" may be a better name)?
-Or should we keep the idea described above that considers the DefaultEndpointType's "specific" services to be by default the services that are not marked with the [SpecificEndpointService( Type t )]` attribute on any other EndpointType?
+Should we model this "HostEndpointDefinition" ("DefaultEndpointDefinition" may be a better name)?
+Or should we keep the idea described above that considers the DefaultEndpointDefinition's "specific" services to be by default the services that are not marked with the [SpecificEndpointService( Type t )]` attribute on any other EndpointDefinition?
 If we model it, it must expose its final ServiceProvider like the others.
 It means that there must be some code somewhere that sets the host's final service provider on it.
 Unfortunately, there's no "OnContainerBuilt" event or hook exposed by .Net Core DI and using a IHostedService is not a perfect option since even if StartAsync is called right after the container initialization there is no ordering constraints.
 It seems that we cannot model it, its handling must be specific.

 BUT!
-A EndpointType must be able to configure its container to resolve a singleton from the global DI container with something like that:
+A EndpointDefinition must be able to configure its container to resolve a singleton from the global DI container with something like that:
 ```csharp
 myContainerBuilder.AddSingleton( typeof( ICommonSingleton ), _ => _theGlobalDI.GetService( typeof( ICommonSingleton ) ) );
 ```
-This means that EndpointType must have access to the global DI before being able to resolve even a common singleton.
-EndpointTypes are IRealObject, their constructor have no parameters.
+This means that EndpointDefinition must have access to the global DI before being able to resolve even a common singleton.
+EndpointDefinitions are IRealObject, their constructor have no parameters.
 We need a singleton service to capture the global DI container (in its constructor) and the instantiation of this service must be triggered by someone: we are stuck with the `IHostedService` execution to initialize the
-EndpointTypes, we have no choice...
-So, we *can* model the "DefaultEndpointType".
-If we do model it, it can describe its own specific endpoint services (like `IAuthenticationService` that requires a `HttpContext` to do its job), de facto removing it from the set of services of any other EndpointType.
+EndpointDefinitions, we have no choice...
+So, we *can* model the "DefaultEndpointDefinition".
+If we do model it, it can describe its own specific endpoint services (like `IAuthenticationService` that requires a `HttpContext` to do its job), de facto removing it from the set of services of any other EndpointDefinition.

 BUT (again)!
-This `IAuthenticationService` must be preempted by the DefaultEndpointType only if it exists, if the host is a web application.
+This `IAuthenticationService` must be preempted by the DefaultEndpointDefinition only if it exists, if the host is a web application.
 This would require a "late binding" approach of these services (based on the Assembly Qualified Name of the type, similar to the configuration of AutoServiceKind for well known external services) that must be as exhaustive as possible.
 This doesn't seem sustainable.
-We can change how a "specific endpoint service" is tied to its EndpointType and be more powerful
+We can change how a "specific endpoint service" is tied to its EndpointDefinition and be more powerful
-(and may be more explicit): with one attribute on the service type itself `[EndpointService( Type endpointType )]` and one assembly attribute `[assembly:EndpointServiceType( Type serviceType, Type endpointType )]` we reverse the declaration and use strong type to declare the association.
+(and may be more explicit): with one attribute on the service type itself `[EndpointService( Type endpointDefinition )]` and one assembly attribute `[assembly:EndpointServiceType( Type serviceType, Type endpointDefinition )]` we reverse the declaration and use strong type to declare the association.

-One can take this opportunity to add a `bool exclusiveEndpoint` to the attribute parameters to prevent any service sharing when it doesn't make sense for the service to be available in any other EndpointType.
+One can take this opportunity to add a `bool exclusiveEndpoint` to the attribute parameters to prevent any service sharing when it doesn't make sense for the service to be available in any other EndpointDefinition.
 When `exclusiveEndpoint` is false, we are left with an important issue: a "shared singleton" must be initialized by one and only one EndpointService, the others may reuse/expose it but it should come from a single *Owner* container.
 We can express this by refining the attributes:
-- `[EndpointServiceImplementation( Type endpointType, bool exclusiveEndpoint )]` and `[assembly:EndpointServiceTypeImplementation( Type serviceType, Type endpointType, bool exclusiveEndpoint )]`.
+- `[EndpointServiceImplementation( Type endpointDefinition, bool exclusiveEndpoint )]` and `[assembly:EndpointServiceTypeImplementation( Type serviceType, Type endpointDefinition, bool exclusiveEndpoint )]`.
    These attributes specify the single owner/creator of the service.

 But the notion of ownership (and the `exclusiveEndpoint` for sharing or not) only applies to singletons.
 They'd better be named:
-- `[EndpointSingletonServiceOwner( Type endpointType, bool exclusiveEndpoint )]` and `[assembly:EndpointSingletonServiceTypeOwner( Type serviceType, Type endpointType, bool exclusiveEndpoint )]`.
+- `[EndpointSingletonServiceOwner( Type endpointDefinition, bool exclusiveEndpoint )]` and `[assembly:EndpointSingletonServiceTypeOwner( Type serviceType, Type endpointDefinition, bool exclusiveEndpoint )]`.

-The assembly attribute may seem useless however it is required to define: `IAuthenticationService` -> DefaultEndPointType association.
+The assembly scoped attribute may seem useless however it is required to define: `IAuthenticationService` -> DefaultEndpointDefinition association.
+In practice, this assembly attribute will be used for the DefaultEndpointDefinition, but it doesn't cost much to keep it as-is.
-In practice, this assembly attribute will be used for the DefaultEndPointType, but it doesn't cost much to keep it as-is.
+Thanks to this, any assembly that is tied to a "host capability" can participate in these associations.
+The CK.AspNet.Auth assembly for instance can declare the `IAuthenticationService` to be a endpoint specific (and exclusive!) service of the DefaultEndpointDefinition.

-Scoped services have no "shareability" issue, so why do we care about tying a service to one (or more) EndpointType?
+Scoped services have no "shareability" issue, so why do we care about tying a service to one (or more) EndpointDefinition?
 Because we want to be able to reason about the services for 2 different reasons:
 - We want to "frame the developer's work", to detect inconsistencies and errors as early and as automatically as possible.
 - If we precisely know the set of services that is supported by a endpoint, then we can check the availability of a command